 If your clients’ home will be undergoing proper renovations in tandem with upgrades, help them create a design checklist that is cohesive and coherent.
 When it comes to tackling multiple projects at once, sweat equity on the lighter tasks can help them save hundreds on home preparation for listing overall.

-Front door design ideas
+Try these front door design ideas

 Front doors are a great opportunity to make a great impression.
 Try any of the following front door design ideas alone or in combination with others to make your clients’ porch pop.